Incident Response Plans and Security Breaches

 There is an increasing number of severity in cyberattacks that raise concerns for companies and their security practices.
 The increase and regulations like the European Union’s GDPR raise the stakes for inadequate security practices.
 Improving security practices is one of the first steps a business needs to do in order to defend against breaches.
 Businesses need to master the art of cyber resiliency in order to avoid costly regulatory penalties, reputation damage and financial hardship.

 It is not always pleasant to imagine what might happen in the event of a catastrophic data breach.
-But in an age where the unthinkable is fast becoming the inevitable, companies that master the techniques presented in this article can transform themselves from data breach victims-in-waiting to cyber-resilient leaders-in-training.
+But in an age where the unthinkable is fast becoming the inevitable, companies that master the techniques can transform themselves from data breach victims to cyber-resilient leaders.